d28b/html-slides/README.md

 For that, open the same presentation in two separate browser windows (of the same browser).
 Place one window on the main screen, and the other window on the external screen (in fullscreen mode).
 The two windows will always show the same slide.

-Note that interactive content may not be synchronized.
+Note that interactive content may not always be synchronized.

 ### Remote control

-A presentation instance can act as remote control for another instance.
+A presentation running on a laptop may be remotely controlled by a mobile phone.
 This requires an internet connection, as the control messages are sent through a server (https://viereck.ch/remote/).

-This can be used to move to the next slide with a mobile phone, for instance:
+To set this up:

-- Launch the presentation on your mobile phone.
+1. Launch the presentation on your mobile phone.
 Click on the menu button, and enable **Send**.
 Take note of the send token.
 The menu button will turn blue.
-- Launch the same presentation on your laptop.
+2. Launch the same presentation on your laptop.
 Click on the menu button, and enable **Listen**.
 Type the send token from the mobile phone.
 The menu button will turn orange.

-The presentation on the laptop is now remote controlled by the mobile phone.

 ## Advanced topics